The Harlow Gallery connects and celebrates art, artists and community.

 “The Harlow Gallery, owned and operated by the nonprofit Kennebec Valley Art Association, has become something of a Maine institution over the years.
-In many respects, it is the epitome of a grassroots arts organization… The gallery distinguishes itself for promoting the arts in general and the work of its members in particular while serving as a gathering spot for the community at large.” — from Bob Keyes article in the Maine Sunday Telegram, February 27, 2011
+In many respects, it is the epitome of a grassroots arts organization… The gallery distinguishes itself for promoting the arts in general and the work of its members in particular while serving as a gathering spot for the community at large.” — “It’s not Easy Being Seen” by Bob Keyes article in the Maine Sunday Telegram, February 27, 2011

 “This gallery is truly a jewel, not only for Hallowell, but for central Maine and the state.
 It is proof that the arts can bring us together in community.
 The Harlow is a model for what is possible.” — mainelifer commenting on Bob Keyes article in the Maine Sunday Telegram, February 27, 2011